SublimeLinter/SublimeLinter/linter_attributes.rst

 regex
 -----
-**Mandatory.** A regex pattern used to extract information from the linter’s output.
+**Mandatory.** A `python regular expression`_ pattern used to extract information from the linter’s output.
 The pattern must contain at least the following named capture groups:

 ======= ===========================================
 Name    Description